 Daily usage rates shown in Table 4 through Table 6 represent annual average values.
 While indoor use generally does not vary much from month to month, outdoor water needs range from zero during the winter rainy season to more than three times the annual average during the peak of the summer.
-Since streamflows are lowest in late summer for most western Washington streams, the Committee may consider peak summer water use along with annual use when developing the watershed restoration and enhancement plan.
+Since streamflows are lowest in late summer for most western Washington streams, the Committee may consider peak summer water use along with annual use when developing the watershed plan.
 It is important to remember that pumping rates are likely not equivalent to consumptive use impacts on stream depletion.
-While Ecology's NEB guidance recommends considering stream depletion impacts to be a steady-state equivalent, there may be circumstances within a watershed where that is not appropriate.
+While the Final NEB Guidance recommends considering stream depletion impacts to be a steady-state equivalent, there may be circumstances within a watershed where that is not appropriate.